hpowell20/cs2063-master/Winter2021/Lab4/README.md

 ## Add Notifications ##

-As of Android 8.0 (API level 26) a few updates to the way Notifications are handled were added:
-* When setting the notification content a channel ID is required.
-If you are running against an older version this value will be ignored.
-* The app's notification channel must be registered with the system by passing an instance of ```NotificationChannel``` to ```createNotificationChannel```.
-	* The notification channel must be created prior to posting any notifications
-	* Best practice is to execute this code as soon as the app starts

 **Task 4**
 With the alarm in place we need to update the project to display a Toast notification which will prompt the user to take another picture.

 1. Open the ```AlarmReceiver``` class and complete the implementation for the ```onReceive``` method by adding a notification.
 	* Follow the _*Create a basic notification*_ section in the [guide](https://developer.android.com/training/notify-user/build-notification#SimpleNotification) for this
-	* The action of this notification will be to start ```MainActivity``` (i.e. clicking on the notification takes the user back to the app)
+	* The tap action of this notification will be to start ```MainActivity``` (i.e. clicking on the notification takes the user back to the app)
 		* Additional details to watch when building your notification:
 			* Set the small icon to ```R.mipmap.ic_launcher```
 			* Set [```setAutoCancel```](http://developer.android.com/reference/android/app/Notification.Builder.html#setAutoCancel%28boolean%29) to ```true``` so that when the user clicks on the notification it is dismissed
 			* Set the importance as IMPORTANCE_HIGH
+			* The notification channel creation code must be called regardless of the Android level being used; see Notes below

+**NOTES:**
+* Android 8.0 (API level 26) introduced a few updates to the way Notifications are handled were added:
+		*A channel ID is required for the notification channel.
+If you are running against an older version this value will be ignored.
+		* The app's notification channel must be registered with the system by passing an instance of ```NotificationChannel``` to ```createNotificationChannel```.
+			* The notification channel must be created prior to posting any notifications
+			* Best practice is to execute this code as soon as the app starts

 2. Run the app again
 	* When the alarm fires, you should see the notifications that you have created